I value process over product, experimental over high-polished, open-ends over end in itself.

 The lamp can be switched on simply by pulling a small cord.
 The lamp shades,

 Domestick Landscapes is a system of magnetic textile modules that can be combined in order to accommodate different functions depending on the user needs.
 The system is thought to be used as a temporary and evolving space separation layer in the current and future home, smaller and more open than ever.
 The project is the first consolidation of my interests in living trends and in anticipating human needs with a new system of products.
 The project required close collaboration with an Italian embroidery workshop in order to develop a manufacturing method to trap magnets into textile layers using many embroidery heads simultaneously.

 Knitted army is a collection of furnishings made by arm-knitting or hand-knotting textile offcuts from textile factories.

 The strong craft element of the project links the maker to her/his product making every product unique.

 The performative aspect of the process made this project viral enough to start a movement of DIYers across the world.
-As the WSJ reports Knitted Army can be recognised as the first spark of the Arm Knitting movement.
+As the Wall Stree Journal reports Knitted Army can be recognised as the first spark of the Arm Knitting movement.

 Knitted Army has been shown in galleries and museums such as Bensimon Paris and Bauhaus Archive Berlin and in many other design events across Europe between 2012-13.